qmacro/managed-associations-in-cap/guide/README.md

 b.ID = a.author_ID
 ```

+> The `a` and `b` don't refer to "authors" and "books" here; in fact, it's the reverse.
+It's just coincidence that our two entities begin with the first two letters of the alphabet.
+Observe how these letters are used as short codes for the tables in the SQL expression, starting with `a` and incrementing: `...
+FROM Z_Books as a LEFT JOIN Z_Authors b ...`.

 This is pretty much what we'd expect, i.e. the constraint in action.
 We don't have a constraint in the `ON (...)` part of the SQL expression generated for <http://localhost:4004/z/Authors?$expand=books> because the managed association declaration is incomplete.

 👉 Before continuing, restart the CAP server again, this time without the `DEBUG=sql`, i.e. back to normal: